-Japan is a country of tradition and there are different symbols in the country that people have considered from the old ages as a catcher of luck and happiness, wealth, good fortune, and more.
-Shrines are visited by people to pray for good fortune from the coinciding god or spirit or use an item to help them with whatever they are pursuing in life.
-Most of these beliefs are inherited from Buddhism, Hinduism, and from various Chinese religions.
+Japan is a country of tradition, and there are different symbols that people have long considered to be catchers of luck, happiness, wealth, and health.
+People visit shrines to pray to deities and spirits for good fortune, or use an item to help them with whatever they are pursuing in life.
+Most of these beliefs are inherited from Buddhism, Hinduism, and various Chinese religions.
 In Japanese, small items such as dreamcatchers are said to be “engimono” (lucky charms).
-Here are ten engimono that are popular in this country and just might help you along with a spot of good luck.
+Here are some of the most popular engimono you can buy.

-The carp, or the koi fish, is a symbol of great importance in Japan and it is very respected.
+Carps, or the koi fish, are a symbol of great importance in Japan and it is very respected.
 We can see colorful fish swimming around in ponds and rivers that are associated with temples and shrines, such as in Ueno Park.
 These pretty fish are believed to be symbols of good luck, happiness, and well-being.
-The koi fish can swim across the stream, hence it is also believed as the symbol of courage and willpower.
+The koi fish can swim across a stream, hence it is also believed to be a symbol of courage and willpower.

-Koi fish paintings are often painted on men’s kimonos and during the boy’s festival, which is called “Tano no Sekku” and is held on May 5th every year.
-Every house having boys hang “koinobori” (koi fish windsock flags) in front of their house.
+Koi fish are often painted on men’s kimono and during the boys’ festival called “Tano no Sekku”, which is held on May 5th.
+Every household with boys hangs “koinobori” (koi fish windsock flags) in front of their home.
 If you are in Japan during the end of April, you will definitely see these pretty koinobori around, symbolizing good luck and strength for the boys in the family.

-The frog is another symbol that is believed to bring good fortune.
-As well as meaning “frog”, “kaeru” is the Japanese word meaning “to return”.
+Frogs are also believed to bring good fortune.
+As well as meaning “frog”, “kaeru” is means “to return”.
 The frog is hence representing people or things returning to their origin or home.
-People used to hang small frog dangles on purses or bags while traveling, which is believed to carry people’s wishes for a safe return.
+People use to hang small frog dangles on purses or bags while traveling, which is believed to carry people’s wishes for a safe return.

-An owl, or “fukurou”, is also a symbol of a life “free of hardship” and “luck to come”.
+Owls, or “fukurou”, are symbols of a lucky life free of hardship.
 In a typical Japanese suburban neighborhood, you may be able to see owl-themed ceramic pots and statues in most gardens.
-It is believed that they will protect you from hardships.
-There are also accessories, toys, and more of owls sold at many shops and souvenir stores.
+It is believed that they will protect one from hardships.
+There are also many owl accessories and toys sold at many shops across the country.

-The maneki neko can be found with either its left paw or right paw raised.
+Maneki neko can be found with either its left paw or right paw raised.
 The right paw invites money and business, and the left invites customers and people.
-It can, therefore, be said that either paw raised is good for business, however, the left paw is traditionally used for night entertainment such as geisha houses and restaurants.
-Next time you see a maneki neko, take a look at which paw is raised!
+It can, therefore, be said that either paw raised is good for business.
+However, the left paw is traditionally used for venues that operate at night, such as geisha houses and restaurants.

-The daruma dolls come mostly in reddish colour with the face of a man with thick eyebrows and a moustach, which is also believed to be a good luck charm in Japan.
-They are made of paper or ceramics and it is also believed that this will bring luck, love, courage, and power.
-These dolls are available in five important colours and each has different meaning based on the goals.
-For example, a red daruma doll brings good luck and fortune, a white doll promotes love and harmony, and a gold doll brings wealth.
+Daruma dolls come mostly in reddish colour with the face of a man with thick eyebrows and a moustach, which is also believed to be a good luck charm in Japan.
+They are made of paper or ceramic, and it is also believed that they will bring luck, love, courage, and power.
+These dolls are available in five important colours, each having a different meaning.
+For example, a red daruma doll brings good luck and fortune while a white doll promotes love and harmony, and a gold doll brings wealth.

-A crane, or “tsuru” in Japanese, can be seen in most Japanese paintings and it is another good luck charm for the Japanese.
+Cranes or “tsuru” in Japanese, can be seen in most Japanese paintings and it is another good luck symbol in Japan.
 They are mainly associated with New Year and marriage.
 Traditional wedding kimonos commonly have broideries containing paintings or patterns of cranes.
 It is a well-known belief that if you make one thousand paper cranes, your wish will come true.

 Matsu, or pine trees, can be seen in many Japanese gardens.
 Pines are the evergreen tree species that can survive in even the harshest of climates, and hence it is believed to be a symbol of good fortune and longevity.
 During the New Year, an arrangement containing pine, bamboo, and plums are used to make “kadomatsu” which is kept at the entrance of houses, offices, and temples to welcome the new year.
 All these trees are considered as carriers of good fortune.